Permanent Residence Visa

 - Ten years residence in Japan.
 You can apply partway through your ninth year because the process takes at least four months.

-The Ministry of Justice describes the procedure.
 Here's the required paperwork.

 - Application form.
 Print it single-sided.